RepoDynamics/PyPackIT/docs/website/source/manual/control/outputs/index.md

 - It is made available to your documentation website, allowing you to use all available data and configurations in your website's content and templates, without any required intervention from |{{ ccc.name }}|.

-The options available in your repository's control center can be divided into three categories:
-- |{{ ccc.name }}|-specific configurations and data; these are directly read from your control center's contents whenever needed.
-- GitHub-specific configurations and data that can be directly set using GitHub's UI, CLI, or API;
-  these are directly applied to your repository by |{{ ccc.name }}|.
-- Configurations and data for your GitHub/Git repository, package, test-suite, documentation website, and all external tools used in your project, which must be placed in specific files at specific locations in your repository, to be read and used by the corresponding platforms, tools, and services that require them.

-This section covers the third category, providing a full reference of all such files that are automatically generated in your repository by |{{ ccc.name }}|.

 :::{admonition} Dynamic Files